Starman (horse): 2021: four-year-old season

 On 8 August Starman was sent to France and started 1.8/1 joint favourite for the Group 1 Prix Maurice de Gheest over 1300 metres on soft ground at Deauville Racecourse.
 He raced just behind the leaders before taking the lead 300 metres from the finish and came home third behind Marianafoot and Tropbeau, beaten one and three quarter lengths by the winner.
 On his next appearance the colt starts favourite for the Haydock Sprint Cup on 4 September but despite producing a strong late run he "just failed" to overhaul the five-year-old gelding Emaraaty Ana and was beaten a short head into second place.

 Starman was being prepared for the British Champions Sprint Stakes when he sustained a minor injury in training and was retired from racing.
 Ed Walker commented "It's a huge shame as we were really looking forward to Saturday and hoping he could prove himself a real champion.
 I've always thought he was the best around and he's certainly the best I've trained."

 On 10 November Starman was named Champion Sprinter at the Cartier Racing Awards.

-Racing career
+Stud career

 After his retirement from racing, Starman began his career as a breeding stallion at the Tally Ho Stud in Ireland.

+Notable stock

+Starman Group 1/Grade 1 winner: